-Video consultation (see above, similar to 6 week assessment).

-- ✓ Study questionnaires

-- ✓ Side effect checklist

-- Medication changes

-TOP HAT LOCAL TRUST LOGO

-✔ Brief test of memory

-✔ Brief questions about recent use of health care services

-✓ Evaluation of video consultation

-End of treatment with the study drug

-Telephone follow up, 18 and 24 weeks The team will keep in touch via the telephone once treatment ends, to see how you are getting on:

-15 minutes ✓ Study questionnaires (brief)

-13 minutes ✓ Medication changes

-✓ You will be asked the result of the pregnancy test (18 weeks)

-✔ Brief questions about recent use of health care services (24 weeks)
+Video consultation (see above, similar to 6 week assessment). ✓ Study questionnaires ✓ Side effect checklist Medication changes ✓ Brief test of memory Brief questions about recent use of health care services Evaluation of video consultation End of treatment with the study drug Telephone follow up, The team will keep in touch via the telephone once treatment ends, 18 and 24 weeks to see how you are getting on: 15 minutes ✓ Study questionnaires (brief) ✓ Medication changes ✓ You will be asked the result of the urinary pregnancy test (18 weeks) ✓ Prief questions about recent use of bacth care convises (24) ✓ Brief questions about recent use of health care services (24 weeks)

-11. Expenses and payments
+12. Expenses and payments

-Travel expenses are available to cover your trips to and from the face to face assessments (if these are not conducted at your home), and for any unscheduled assessments that may be necessary.
+Travel expenses are available to cover your trips to and from the face-to-face assessments (if these are not conducted at your home), and for any unscheduled assessments that may be necessary.
+You will be able to complete an expense claim form with your details including name, address, bank details.
+Your local researchers will then be able to send this form to the central team for processing to arrange for your expense claims to be approved and payment arranged.

-12. What will I have to do?

-Take the study drug as directed:
+- 13. What will I have to do? - Take the study drug as directed:

-The study team will give clear instructions about how many tablets you will need to take. and will check each time they call you or via video consultation.
+The study team will give clear instructions about how many tablets you will need to take and will check each time they call you or via video consultation.

-Complete study assessments:
+- Complete study assessments:

-We have kept face-to-face assessment to a minimum and there will be only three brief face-to-face sessions which will be at screening, week 6 and week 12.
+We have kept face-to-face assessment to a minimum and there will be only three brief faceto-face sessions which will be at screening, week 6 and week 12.
 These assessments may happen in your local clinic, or a trial facility /research clinic, or at your home.
 This will depend on the local arrangements and on your needs.
 If you are travelling to clinic, please bring the blister pack with the study medication with you.
 All other assessments will be completed via video consultation and further follow-up will be conducted on the telephone.

-Taking other medication:
+- Taking other medication:

-Your involvement in the study will not interfere with other Parkinson's treatments you are currently taking, or may be prescribed during the course of the study.
+Your involvement in the study will not interfere with other Parkinson's disease or Lewy Body Dementia treatments you are currently taking or may be prescribed during the course of the study.

-medications may increase the risk of potential side effects, you will have been asked not to increase the dose(s) while taking the study drug.
+If any of your regular medications may increase the risk of potential side effects, you will have been asked not to increase the dose(s) while taking the study drug.
 Your GP will also have been informed and, if he/she feels it is necessary for this medication to increase, the study team will be contacted to find out if any additional telephone or other follow up is needed